Symbols for zero: Glyphs

 In most modern typefaces, the height of the 0 character is the same as the other digits.
 However, in typefaces with text figures, the character is often shorter (x-height).

 Traditionally, many print typefaces made the capital letter O more rounded than the narrower, elliptical digit 0.
 Typewriters originally made no distinction in shape between O and 0; some models did not even have a separate key for the digit 0.
 The distinction came into prominence on modern character displays.

 The digit 0 with a dot in the centre seems to have originated as an option on IBM 3270 displays.
 Its appearance has continued with Taligent's command line typeface Andalé Mono.
-One variation used a short vertical bar instead of the dot.
-This could be confused with the Greek letter Theta on a badly focused display, but in practice there was no confusion because theta was not (then) a displayable character and very little used anyway.

 An alternative, the slashed zero (looking similar to the letter O except for the slash), was primarily used in hand-written coding sheets before transcription to punched cards or tape, and is also used in old-style ASCII graphic sets descended from the default typewheel on the Teletype Model 33 ASR.
-This form is similar to the symbol $\emptyset$, or "∅" (Unicode character U+2205), representing the empty set, as well as to the letter Ø used in several Scandinavian languages.
+This form is similar to the symbol $\emptyset$ representing the empty set, as well as to the letter Ø used in several Scandinavian languages.
 Some Burroughs/Unisys equipment displays a digit 0 with a reversed slash.